urbantrout/docs/en/plugin-intro.md

 - `description` – The plugin description.
 If not set, the main `description` property will be used.
 - `developer` – The developer name.
 If not set, the first author’s `name` will be used (via the `authors` property).
 - `developerUrl` – The developer URL.
 If not set, the `homepage` property will be used, or the first author’s `homepage` (via the `authors` property).
+- `developerEmail` – The support email.
+If not set, the `support.email` property will be used.
 - `documentationUrl` – The plugin’s documentation URL.
 If not set, the `support.docs` property will be used.
 - `changelogUrl` – The plugin’s changelog URL (used to show pending plugin updates and their release notes).
 - `downloadUrl` – The plugin’s download URL (used to update manual installations of the plugin).